-> #1 in Sleep Product Research

 Price

-The price of a memory foam mattress is often linked to its density.
-The more dense the memory foam, the more expensive the mattress usually is.
+The price of a memory foam mattress often depends to an extent on its density.
+All other things being equal, the more dense the memory foam is the more expensive the mattress usually is.

 Higher-priced brands will tend to use higher-density memory foam (5 lbs/ft or greater in significant quantity); medium-priced brands will tend to use mostly medium density (4.0 lbs./ft); and lower-priced brands will tend to use mostly lower density (2.5 - 3.0 lbs./ft).